GDevelopApp/GDevelop-documentation/docs/gdevelop5/objects/particles_emitter/index.md

 ## Particle types

-There are 3 rendering modes available for Particle Emitters: Circles, Lines and Textures.
+There are 3 rendering modes available for Particle Emitters: Circles, Lines and Images.

 * Circle mode, will display circles with the specified size.
 * Line mode,  will display lines with the specified length and thickness.
-* Texture mode, will display an image of the specified size.
+* Image mode, will display an image of the specified size.

 ## Colors